Colors fly at Hindu Holi festival

 Celebrated mainly in Bangladesh, India, Nepal, Suriname, Guyana, South Africa, Trinidad, the UK, Mauritius and Fiji, Holi takes place on the last full moon day of the lunar month of Phalguna.
 In its native countries, this event usually takes place in late February or March.

 "It's the traditional Hindu spring festival, properly celebrated in March, which is entirely too cold in New England for the flinging of water and dye," said Vareene Parnell, associate dean of Service, Spirituality and Social Responsiblity (SSSR), "Still, it might be really fun to try it with snow some time!"

-Wheaton's celebration of Holi was started by Hindu student Shanita Gopi '07 and was organized this year by Rekha Aidasana '10 and Jacquelyn Phillips '09, co-presidents of the Interfaith Alliance (IFA).
-Both Gopi and Phillips drew inspiration for Wheaton's Holi celebration from their junior semester abroad in India.
+Wheaton's celebration of Holi was started by Hindu student Shanita Gopie '07 and was organized this year by Rekha Aidasana '10 and Jacquelyn Phillips '09, co-presidents of the Interfaith Alliance (IFA).
+Both Gopie and Phillips drew inspiration for Wheaton's Holi celebration from their junior semester abroad in India.
 The IFA students have incorporated a new twist into the color-throwing festival.